I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 Sending message to ...calculator...

-Following the previous Skills version, this time we tried dynamic loading with A2A.
+Following the previous Skills version, this time I tried dynamic loading with the A2A version.

-I hope this article has been helpful.
+I hope this article was helpful in some way.
 Thank you for reading to the end!

 Share this article